Emmanuel446/verified-custody-sdk-review/README.md

 publicKeyCredentialRequestOptions

-Why this is bad:
+⚠️ Why this is bad

-Any app can misuse encryption/decryption helpers
+Misuse: Any app can misuse encryption/decryption helpers.

-Cryptographic operations are callable outside intended wallet lifecycle
+Lifecycle Violations: Cryptographic operations are callable outside the intended wallet lifecycle.

-Violates principle of least privilege for custody systems
+Least Privilege: Violates the principle of least privilege for custody systems.

-Severity: High
+Severity:

 This directly affects key handling assumptions.